AaronGullickson/labs-wrangling-programming/README.md

 After you have read in the tract data, I would like you to run the code that is already present in the script to assign metropolitan area ids to each tract.
 These will not be provided in the data from Social Explorer, but can be determined by cross-referencing state and county ids with metropolitan statistical area ids, which is what this code does.
 You should then remove any tracts with a missing value on met2013 id, because these tracts do not belong to metropolitan statistical areas.

 One annoying thing about the Social Explorer data is the non-intuitive nature of the variable names.
 There are also a lot of variables that we do not need.
 I would like you to keep only the following variables and to rename them to something more intuitive.
-You can look in your codebook and use a `head` command on your tracts to deduce where these variables are.
+You can look in your codebook and use the data viewer in RStudio to deduce where these variables are.

 - The metropolitan id already named `met2013`.
 Please keep this name as we will use it to merge datasets later.
 - The metropolitan name named `met_name`.
 Keep this name.
-- total population in the tract
+- total population in the tract.
-- total population of non-Hispanic whites
+- total population of non-Hispanic whites.
-- total population of non-Hispanic blacks
+- total population of non-Hispanic blacks.
 - total population over the age of 25.
-This is used as the denominator for the educational categories that follow
+This is used as the denominator for the educational categories that follow.
 - total population over the age of 25 with bachelor's degree.
 - total population over the age of 25 with master's degree.
 - total population over the age of 25 with professional degree.